rukor/I-D/httpbis-tcp/draft.md

 Client or server is free to half-close after a request or response has been completed; or when there is no pending stream in HTTP/2.

+Half-closing is sometimes the only way for a server to make sure it closes down connections cleanly so that it doesn't accept more requests while still allowing clients to receive the ongoing responses.

 # Abort

 No client abort for HTTP/1.1 after the request body has been sent.
 Delayed full close is expected following an error response to avoid RST on the client.

 # Keep-alive

-TCP keep-alive likely disabled.
-App-level keep-alive is required for long-lived requests to detect failed peers.
+TCP keep-alive is likely disabled - at least on mobile clients for energy saving purposes.
+App-level keep-alive is then required for long-lived requests to detect failed peers or connections reset by stateful firewalls etc.

+# TCP-Bound Authentications

+TBD

+# Closing Idle Connections

+TBD

 # IANA Considerations